M-Croghan/CSNotebook-Interview-Prep/Java_OOP.md

 The Java Runtime Environment (JRE) is basically the Java Virtual Machine (JVM) where your Java programs are being executed.
 It also includes browser plugins for applet execution.
 The Java Development Kit (JDK) is the full-featured Software Development Kit for Java, including the JRE, the compilers and tools (like JavaDoc, and Java Debugger), in order for a user to develop, compile and execute Java applications.
 JDK	JRE
 JDK stands for the term : Java Development Kit.
 JRE stands for the term: Java Runtime Environment.
-JDK is the tool for compilng, documenting and packaging Java software.
+JDK is the tool for compiling, documenting and packaging Java software.
 JRE is a runtime environment.
 JavaByte code gets executed in the environment.
 JDK has JRE and development tools.
 JRE is a JVM implementation
 ### :coffee: <span style="color: aqua">What are wrapper classes?</span>
 A wrapper class converts java primitives into objects.
 So a primitive wrapper class is a wrapper class that encapsulates, hides or wraps data types from the eight primitive data types so that these can be used to create instantiated objects with methods in another class or in other classes.
 The primitive wrapper classes are found in the Java API.